xragua/xraybinaryorbit/contributing.md

 # Contributing to XRAYBINARYORBIT

-First off, thank you for taking the time to contribute! 🎉 We appreciate your effort in helping to improve the XRAYBINARYORBIT package.
+First off, thank you for taking the time to contribute! 🎉 We appreciate your effort in helping to improve the **xraybinaryorbit** package.

 ## How to Contribute